6 Best Wines With Turkey Dishes [Not to Miss Pairings!]

 But it's dry Riesling in particular that we're talking about here.
 You can leave your sickly sweet stereotypical Riesling at the door!

 With a level of minerality and acidity that is refreshing and soothing with what can be a muddled plate of flavors, dry Riesling is a wonderful wildcard wine for turkey dishes.

 As odd as it may seem, sparkling wine also pairs wonderfully with turkey.
 Depending on how the meat is cooked, you can choose from a variety of bubbly wines.

-Brachetto d’Acqui, for example, is an excellent choice.
-This fine wine resembles an apple cider and has elegant hints of raspberry, candied citrus, and cherry blossoms.
+This fine semi-sparkling wine resembles an apple cider and has elegant hints of raspberry, candied citrus, and cherry blossoms.

 Sparkling Rosé Malbec from Argentina is another inspired choice for fried turkey.
 The texture of this wine cuts off the greasiness of deep fried turkey and on salt, giving the meat a unique tenderness.